Looking At Apple's Recent Whale Trades

 - Raymond James has decided to maintain their Outperform rating on Apple, which currently sits at a price target of $185.

-- Morgan Stanley has decided to maintain their Overweight rating on Apple, which currently sits at a price target of $180.
+- Rosenblatt has decided to maintain their Neutral rating on Apple, which currently sits at a price target of $160.

 - Barclays has decided to maintain their Equal-Weight rating on Apple, which currently sits at a price target of $169.

-- Barclays has decided to maintain their Equal-Weight rating on Apple, which currently sits at a price target of $166.

-- Wells Fargo has decided to maintain their Overweight rating on Apple, which currently sits at a price target of $185.
+- Citigroup has decided to maintain their Buy rating on Apple, which currently sits at a price target of $175.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.